0xvext/0xvext.github.io/_posts/2019-03-15-ssltls-fun-with-canary-tokens.md

 ![Now everything is right with the world](../../../assets/images/canary-02-07.png)

 For this site, since I'm not interested in either, I've removed the auto-loading Canary Token reference entirely, but kept the hidden anchor tag to see what kind of crawlers poke around the hidden elements of the site.
 Since that anchor tag doesn't auto load any content, using unencrypted HTTP doesn't set off any alerts in the browser.
 I wonder if one day we will see browsers complaining if an HTTPS site contains a single non-secure HTTP link... 🤔

+[Edited to add: In the few minutes it took me to fix a couple words in this post, GoogleBot had already visited the hidden URL in the page's source twice :D]